-ENVIRONMENTAL HEALTH BENEFITS OF WALKABLE AND BIKEABLE COMMUNITIES
+ENVIRONMENTAL HEALTH BENEFITS OF WALKABLE AND BIKEABLE COMMUNITIES and the number one reason for missed school days

-CURRENT U.S. ENVIRONMENT & HEALTH STATISTICS ENVIROI HEALTH ENVIRONMENT & HEALTH BENEFITS Ē ASTHMA IS THE LEADING CHRONIC DISEASE IN CHILDREN and the number one reason for missed school days (CDC) $\partial \mathcal{O}$ A minimum of 20 MINUTES OF PHYSICAL ACTIVITY, 3X WEEK, STRENGTHENS THE LUNGS, including those of individuals living with asthma (US National Lib of Medicine) Exposure to TRAFFIC EMISSIONS is linked to exacerbation of ASTHMA, REDUCED LUNG FUNCTION, ADVERSE BIRTH OUTCOMES and childhood CANCERS (CDC) 18% MORE CHILDREN LIVING WITHIN 2 MILES OF A SCHOOL WERE TO WALK OR BIKE TO SCHOOL, the air pollution reduced from not taking a car would be EQUAL TO REMOVING 60,000 CARS FROM THE ROAD for one year (Pedroso, 2008, SRTS) BIKING 2 MILES for all schools across the United States
+CURRENT U.S. ENVIRONMENT & HEALTH STATISTICS

+ASTHMA IS THE LEADING CHRONIC DISEASE IN CHILDREN

+ENVIRONMENT & HEALTH BENEFITS

+A minimum of 20 MINUTES OF PHYSICAL ACTIVITY, 3X WEEK, STRENGTHENS THE LUNGS, including those of individuals living with asthma or individuals living with astrime

+(US National Lib of Medicine)

+Exposure to TRAFFIC EMISSIONS is linked to exacerbation of ASTHMA, REDUCED LUNG FUNCTION, ADVERSE BIRTH OUTCOMES and childhood CANCERS

+IF 8% MORE CHILDREN LIVING

+WITHIN 2 MILES OF A SCHOOL WERE

+TO WALK OR BIKE TO SCHOOL, the air

+pollution reduced from not taking a car would be

+EQUAL TO REMOVING 60,000 CARS

+FROM THE ROAD for one year

+(Pedroso, 2008, SRTS)

+40% of ALL TRIPS in the U.S. are TWO MILES OR LESS, and two-thirds of them happen in cars (NHTS, 2009)

+BIKING 2 MILES

-BIKING 2 MILES, rather than driving, AVOIDS EMITTING 2 IDS OF POLLUTANTS, which would take 1.5 months for one tree to sequester.
+rather than driving, 2 lbs of POLLUTANTS, which would take 1.5 months for one tree to sequester.

 (EPA, 2000 and NC State, 2001)